 Day 2: Pucaccocha - Condor pass – Alpaca pass - Sororni Lake

-After an early, nutritious breakfast, you will continue the hike with a 2-hour climb to Condor pass (4900 meters).
-On the way, you will have magical views of Ausangate mountain, and lagoons and perhaps you will see some llamas and alpacas.
-It is then a gradual downhill hike for 2 hours to our lunch spot.
-After lunch, you will have a small climb to Alpaca pass (4950 m) where you can see a small part of Rainbow Mountain.
-After one more hour of downhill hiking, you will get to this evening's campsite.
-Here you will experience one of the most beautiful spots to take in the Andean sky.
+After an early nutritious breakfast cooked by your Alpaca Expeditions chef, you’ll continue the hike with a 2-hour climb to Condor pass (4900 meters above sea level).
+On the way you’ll have magical views of Ausangate mountain, lagoons and perhaps even see some llamas and alpacas.
+It is then a gradual downhill hike for 2 hours to your lunch spot.
+After lunch you’ll have a small climb to Alpaca pass (4950 m) where you can see a small part of Rainbow Mountain.
+After one more hour of downhill hiking you’ll get to this evening's campsite.
+Here your Alpaca Expeditions team will take care of all the details while relax you and experience one of the most beautiful spots to take in the Andean sky.

 Walking distance: 08 km

 Day 3: Soroni Lake – Rainbow Mountain – Kayrawiri - drive to Ollantaytambo and train to Aguas Calientes